 - Spend 15-20 minutes researching key word tracking software and how it influences the job search.
 Implement what you learn by updating your resume and LinkedIn profile according to your ideal roles and industry

-- Watch a past career readiness video on Digital Technology
+- Watch Career Prep Workshop video on Digital Technology (see below)

 Once you have completed a challenge, submit your verification documentation.